cubiclesoft/php-misc/docs/natural_language.md

 This static function validates the input data and rules arrays for common conditions.
 Useful for identifying issues with rules to be passed to Generate() that might not regularly show up.
 Also can be used to identify all possible references to data fields and rules for finding areas that could be optimized (e.g. unreferenced data and orphaned rules).

-This function is much more strict/pedantic than Generate() and will return errors for rules that will function just fine within Generate() but should probably fixed to avoid issues.
+This function is much more strict/pedantic than Generate() and will return errors for rules that will function just fine within Generate() but should probably be fixed to avoid issues.

 NaturalLanguage::ValidateRule(&$data, &$rules, $rkey, &$options)
 ----------------------------------------------------------------